paradocx96/fungisense-ai/CONTRIBUTING.md

 - FastAPI generates automatic docs from code
 - Add clear descriptions to Pydantic models
 - Use docstrings in route functions
-- Update PHASE1_ENDPOINTS.md for major changes

 ### Code Documentation

 - Add docstrings to all public functions and classes
 - Comment complex algorithms or business logic
-- Keep comments up-to-date with code changes
+- Keep comments up to date with code changes
 - Avoid obvious comments

 ### README Updates